 Can I study English as a second/foreign language at Stanford?

 If you are a current Stanford student, you can take classes with us!
 During the academic year (September-June) participation in ESL classes is strictly limited to matriculated Stanford students taking the courses for credit, with courses aimed specifically toward improving English language proficiency for graduate study and professional development.
 Stanford undergraduates may take certain of our courses for credit with permission: contact email@example.com to make the request.

 If I am not a current Stanford student, how can I study English at Stanford?

-However, in July and August, EFS offers a variety of ESL courses for summer visitors, incoming graduate students, and visiting scholars in addition to continuing graduate students.
-More information is available here: EFS Summer Programs.
+Historically in the summer--July and August--we have offered a variety of ESL courses for summer visitors, incoming graduate students, and visiting scholars in addition to continuing graduate students.
+More information about our past programs is available here: EFS Summer Programs.